jackbrighton/jackbrighton.github.io/_posts/2015-05-18-becoming-digital.md

 We define ourselves as broadcasters, producing public radio and public television.
 We win awards, and take justifiable pride in our work.
 Most importantly, we make a huge difference in our communities.
 We pursue our mission to inform, educate, and enlighten with integrity, and we enjoy the trust and support of our audiences.

 But we see the trends shown in the above graph.
-We know that audience engagement with new media technologies is shifting faster than any time in the history of media, and that media technologies will continue to rapidly change.
-In meetings everywhere, we say public broadcasting needs to become effective and relevant in the digital and social media age.
+We know that audience engagement with new media technologies is shifting faster than any time in the history of media, and that media technologies  continue to rapidly change.
+In meetings everywhere, we say to oursevles that public broadcasting needs to become effective and relevant in the digital and social media age.
 There are [pockets](http://www.northcountrypublicradio.org/) of [innovation](http://socialmediadesk.tumblr.com/), [success](http://www.opb.org/), and [awesomeness](http://blog.apps.npr.org/) in a few [places](http://www.kqed.org/), but in large part we haven’t made the transition from public broadcasting to public media.

 How do we do that?
 Stop thinking of ourselves as broadcasters first.
 We need to become digital first.